 A theme of the event was side effects impact all of us.
 Medicines are a part of life for most of us.
 About 55% of Americans take at least one prescription drug, and 75% of us take at least one over-the-counter drug regularly.

 Opening remarks were made by MedShadow Founder and Executive Director Suzanne Robotti (above), who explained why you should care about side effects.
 She mentioned two sobering statistics.
 The first is that about two million people end up in the hospital each year as a result of an adverse drug reactions (ADRs) and about 100,000 people die each year as a result of ADRs.
 She also talked about her own side effects story involving the synthetic estrogen diethylstilbestrol, or DES, which was given to her mother and led to Robotti’s inability to have children.
-You can read more about Robotti and her side effects story here.
+You can read more about Robotti and her side effects story on our site.

 Joseph Ross, MD, MPH (above), a professor at Yale School of Medicine whose research has focused on how the FDA approves new drugs, was the first speaker.
 His remarks focused on a JAMA study he worked on that was published last year that found about a third of new drugs approved by the FDA have safety issues that don’t become apparent until after the drug is on the market.
 He also noted that the FDA approves more drug than any of its counterpart agencies around the world.

 Lisa Saenz (above), a social worker who is also the development coordinator for ASHES (Advocating for Safety in Healthcare E-Sisters), a non-profit fighting to improve medical device safety, spoke about her experience with Essure, a birth control device that has harmed tens of thousands of women.
 Even though many women have had the device removed, they continue to suffer long-term health problems after removal.
 (Bayer, Essure’s manufacturer, has said it will stop selling the device by the end of the year).
-She also called for more education and advocacy to raise awareness about the safety of both medical devices and drugs.
+She also called for more education and advocacy to raise awareness about the safety of medical devices and drugs.

 Lillie Rosenthal, DO (above), a physician who focuses on lifestyle medicine, said that our current health system is broken because too many doctors believe treatment is a “pill for an ill” and visits last an average of six minutes.
 She noted that many chronic diseases can be prevented through a 5-point “prescription” focused on lifestyle medicine: eating the right foods; getting exercise; getting enough sleep; managing stress; and minimizing vices.